 7.2.2 Non-Standard Commercial Arrangements

-(a) Non-Standard Commercial Arrangements must only be proposed or agreed to following approval by the Secretary or a person authorised in writing by the Secretary.
+(a) Non-Standard Commercial Arrangements must only be proposed or agreed to following approval by the Secretary.

 (b) A request for approval under paragraph (a) must be made in writing to the Secretary by an Accountable Officer, specifying:

 (i) the nature of the proposed arrangement;

 (iii) reasons why the proposed arrangement should be approved.

 (a) If a contract gives the Principal the right to terminate early, the contract must meet the requirements in paragraphs (b) and (c).

 (b) In the event the Principal exercises the right, the Contractor must be required to:

 (i) cease work within the time directed by the Principal;